 Nobody wants to wait that long, that’s who.
 While every baby is different, take solace in knowing that if your baby wakes up every time you lay them down, it's pretty normal behavior.
 You don't have to panic either; there are ways to help prevent it from happening all the time and ease your kid into having good sleep habits.

-Plus, nobody will judge you if you still totally want to roll out of the room like a ninja so your baby doesn’t see you.
+Plus, nobody will judge you if you still totally want to roll out of the room like a spy so your baby doesn’t see you.

 Christine Stevens, certified sleep consultant with Sleepy Tots Consulting.